 Paul wrote of “the new man” in Ephesians 4:4 and Colossians 3:10.
 In the first passage he used kainos, in the second neos, to speak of the same “new man.”
 The writer of Hebrews uses both kainos and neos to speak of the “new covenant” (Heb 12:24, Heb 8:8, 8:13, 9:15).

 NOTE: Many are teaching that the “new covenant” is not “new,” but is rather “renewed.”
-If it is simply “renewed,” then it is not “new.”
+If it is simply “renewed,” then it is not a “new” covenant.
 I believe it is “new,” both in point of time and in quality.
 See our study: Two Covenants.

 Kainos represented a more literary usage, while neos was becoming the more popular term.
 This according to the Anchor Bible Dictionary, Vol 4, pg 1087.
 See also the “Theological Dictionary of the New Testament” by Geoffrey W. Bromiley, pg 388.